Events & Tickets

 Mr. Castro received his master’s degree from Rice University’s Shepherd School of Music, where he studied with William VerMeulen and a bachelor’s degree from the Manhattan School of Music studying with Michelle Baker.
 Outside of horn playing, he enjoys experiencing new cultures through international travel and backpacking in national parks.

-Arno Tri Pramudia, born in Antwerp (Belgium), is a first-year Trombone Fellow at the New World Symphony.
+Arno Tri Pramudia, born in Antwerp (Belgium), is a second-year Trombone Fellow at the New World Symphony.
 Before moving to Miami Beach, he held an internship position with the Bern Symphony in Switzerland.

 Mr. Tri Pramudia has worked with the Belgian National Orchestra, Brussels Philharmonic, Belgian Royal Opera, Netherlands Symphony, North Netherlands Symphony, Biel/Solothurn Theatre Orchestra and Bern Symphony.
 During his career he has worked with conductors such as Vladimir Jurowski, Lahav Shani, Edo de Waart, Stéphane Denève, Giancarlo Guerrero, Kazushi Ono and Hartmut Haenchen.